Madhura Raja: Production

 Madhura Raja was produced by Nelson Ipe under the banner Nelson Ipe Cinemas, made on a budget of ₹27 crore.
 The principal production commenced in Cochin in August 2018.
 Mammootty reprises the role Raja he played in the 2010 film Pokkiri Raja.
 Tamil actor Jai also plays an important character, and Madhura Raja marks his debut in Malayalam cinema.
-Vysakh retained Shaji Kumar and John Kutty, who did cinematography and editing after cinema Odiyan.
+Vysakh retained Shaji Kumar and Johnkutty, who did cinematography and editing after cinema Odiyan.
 The action choreographer of the film was Peter Hein, who had worked previously with Vysakh in Pulimurugan (2016).
 Filming was completed in three schedules with the second schedule being wrapped up in December 2018.

 Release

 Theatrical

 The film got released in theatres on 12 April 2019.
 In the USA, the film secured the second biggest release for a Malayalam film with 58 locations.
 At USA, UAE and UK box office, the film got released in 216 locations.